soguklehim/hot-air-controller/docs/product_description.md

 A small, portable and robust hot air controller for generic Chinese 858D / 8586 / 8858 / 852 / 878 / 858 hot air guns.

+> Please note: Since Tindie does not allow shipping tiers based on product option, I need to select an option that can cover shipping of the assembled controller.
+Shipping blank boards cost less so I reduced its price to compensate that.
+I had to write this based on feedback received.
+Hope that's clear.
+Thank you.

 ## General Specifications and Features

 -   Designed to use with Chinese 858D / 8586 / 8858 / 852 / 878 / 858 hot air guns.